ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

    The following commands show the scenario by using `git` commands:

-     1. List the commits and tags to identify the commit ID (version) to roll back to. as the latest stable deployment.
+     1. To roll back to the latest stable deployment, list commits and tags to find the corresponding commit ID.

          ```bash
              # /c/usr/devsecops/compliance-inventory (master)